Preeclampsia (FL INITIAL Autonomous Practice - Differential Diagnosis)

 * Maximum cumulative IV administered doses should not exceed 25 mg hydralazine; 220 mg labetalol in 24 hours.

 Intravenous hydralazine may increase the risk of maternal hypotension.
 Intravenous labetalol may cause neonatal bradycardia and should be avoided in women with asthma, heart disease, or congestive heart failure.
-Nifedipine has been associated with an increase in maternal heart rate and less risk of overshoot hypotension.
-No significant changes in umbilical blood flow have been observed with the use of either labetalol or hydralazine, and outcomes are similar for both drugs.
-No significant changes in the uteroplacental blood flow or the fetal heart have been noted with the use of immediate-release oral nifedipine for the treatment of severe pregnancy-induced hypertension.
-However, immediate-release oral nifedipine should not be given sublingually because of risk of hypotension.1
+Nifedipine has been associated with increased maternal heart rate and less risk of overshoot hypotension.
+No significant changes in umbilical blood flow have been observed using either labetalol or hydralazine, and outcomes are similar for both drugs.
+No significant changes in the uteroplacental blood flow or the fetal heart have been noted with the use of immediate-release oral nifedipine to treat severe pregnancy-induced hypertension.
+However, immediate-release oral nifedipine should not be given sublingually because of the risk of hypotension (ACOG, 2019).

-Using an algorithm similar to what is shown in table 3 can improve treatment times and patient outcomes.1
+Using an algorithm like the one in table 3 can improve treatment times and patient outcomes (ACOG, 2019).

 Magnesium is usually given as a 4 to 6gm loading dose followed by 2 gm/hr IV.
-This may be started antepartum or intrapartum and continue for 24 hours after delivery.
-The therapeutic range: 4.8-8.4.
+This dose may be started antepartum or intrapartum and continue for 24 hours after delivery.
+The therapeutic range: is 4.8-8.4.
 Serum levels are not indicated unless signs and symptoms of toxicity or renal insufficiency.
-Before starting mag sulfate, a BUN and creatinine should be drawn to assess renal function.4 Magnesium toxicity is dangerous and can cause severe complications, such as renal failure or death.
-The RN must perform proper assessments, which include checking for headache, visual changes, altered level of consciousness.
-Vital signs need to be monitored, as well as reflex status, and intake and output.
-Provider should be notified of any of the following signs of magnesium toxicity: depressed or absent reflexes, respirations less than 12 per minute, or urinary output of less than 30 mL per hour or less than 120 mL in four hours.4 Early signs of magnesium toxicity are warm/hot “all over”, flushing, increased thirst, diaphoresis, depressed reflexes, hypotension, or flaccidity.
+Before starting mag sulfate, a BUN and creatinine should be drawn to assess renal function (Preeclampsia Toolkit, 2019).
+Magnesium toxicity is dangerous and can cause severe complications, such as renal failure or death.
+The RN must perform proper assessments, including checking for headaches, visual changes, and altered levels of consciousness.
+Vital signs, reflex status, and intake and output need to be monitored.
+The provider should be notified of the following signs of magnesium toxicity: depressed or absent reflexes, respirations less than 12 per minute, or urinary output of less than 30 mL per hour or less than 120 mL in four hours of function (Preeclampsia Toolkit, 2019).
+Early signs of magnesium toxicity are warm/hot “all over,” flushing, increased thirst, diaphoresis, depressed reflexes, hypotension, or flaccidity.
 Late signs are CNS depression, increased drowsiness, lethargy, slurring of speech, respiratory paralysis, or circulatory collapse.
 The antidote for magnesium sulfate toxicity is 10% Calcium Gluconate 1-gram IV push over 3 minutes.

-An eclamptic seizure would include the same antihypertensives, magnesium sulfate, and also anticonvulsants.
+An eclamptic seizure would include antihypertensives, magnesium sulfate, and anticonvulsants.

 Preeclampsia and eclampsia are dangerous diseases that can cause complications to both the woman and the fetus.
-Women with preeclampsia are at increased risk for damage to the kidneys, liver, brain, and other organs and blood systems.
+Women with preeclampsia are at increased risk for kidney damage, liver, brain, and other organs and blood systems.
 Central nervous system disturbances are possible (seizure, unremitting headache, visual disturbance).
 A woman with preeclampsia is at an increased risk of pulmonary edema, thrombocytopenia, hemolysis, coagulopathy, and oliguria.
-These women are also at an increased risk of stroke.6
+These women are also at an increased risk of stroke (Kennedy, 2019).

 Preeclampsia may affect the placenta.
-This could lead to placental abruption, preterm delivery, intrauterine growth restriction, or stillbirth.6
+This condition could lead to placental abruption, preterm delivery, intrauterine growth restriction, or stillbirth (Kennedy, 2019).

 Women with preeclampsia are still at risk for problems after discharge.
-Women who had preeclampsia are four times more likely to develop hypertension and are twice as likely to develop later ischemic heart disease, a blood clot in a vein, and stroke than women who did not have preeclampsia.
-Mothers who had preeclampsia can also experience permanent damage to their organs, such as their kidneys and liver.
-These women can experience fluid in the lungs and remain at increased risk for developing eclampsia and seizures.6 Studies show that many women do not know their risks when being discharged.7 Education is a vital part of preeclampsia.
+Women who had preeclampsia are four times more likely to develop hypertension and are twice as likely to develop later ischemic heart disease, a blood clot in a vein, and stroke than those who did not.
+Mothers who have preeclampsia can also experience permanent damage to their organs, such as their kidneys and liver.
+These women can experience fluid in the lungs and remain at increased risk for developing eclampsia and seizures (Kennedy, 2019).
+Studies show that many women do not know their risks when being discharged ( Education is a vital part of preeclampsia.

 These women need to know their risks and signs and symptoms to look for, such as headache, visual changes, shortness of breath, or altered level of consciousness.
-Women need to understand that they must call their provider or go to the emergency department with any of these symptoms.
+Women must understand that they must call their provider or go to the emergency department for any of these symptoms.
 Women treated with medications for elevated BPs should have a visit to their provider 3 days after discharge for a blood pressure check.
 These women also need to know the long-term consequences of preeclampsia and the importance of seeing their family physician.
-Women with preeclampsia should see their physician or a visiting nurse within 3-5 days after delivery and again in 7-10 days after delivery.4 Some hospitals are beginning to use telemedicine to follow up with these patients.
+Women with preeclampsia should see their physician or a visiting nurse within 3-5 days after delivery and 7-10 days after delivery function (Preeclampsia Toolkit, 2019).
+Some hospitals are beginning to use telemedicine to follow up with these patients.
 Some of these women may see nephrologists in the outpatient setting.
-It is important that emergency departments are also aware of the signs and symptoms of postpartum preeclampsia.
+Emergency departments must also be aware of the signs and symptoms of postpartum preeclampsia.

 The family called 911.
-The initial seizure occurred shortly thereafter, and multiple seizures witnessed by family.
+The initial seizure occurred shortly after, and the family witnessed multiple seizures.
 The patient was intubated in the field and transported to the hospital, where she was started on Magnesium sulfate, Ativan, Keppra, and labetalol.
 The patient was extubated shortly after admission, and BP’s remained elevated with max 148/98; SBP mostly 130’s; DBP mostly 80’s, platelet count 370,000, AST 30, ALT 33, creatinine 0.9 mg/ dl, urinalysis: negative for protein.
 Persistent, mild headache with some postural component.
 MRI: “no evidence of ischemic injury.”

 Delayed onset prevented the ability to predict this outcome.
-She did not have an indication for early follow up to see the provider.
+She did not indicate early follow-up to see the provider.
 The only indicator was the headache.
 The patient could have been kept in the hospital longer to evaluate the headache, especially with her history of gestational hypertension.
-She also may have called her doctor or went to ED sooner if she had the proper education.
+She also may have called her doctor or gone to ED sooner if she had the proper education.

 Preeclampsia is a complicated disease.
 It can have devastating consequences to the mother or fetus if not treated promptly and correctly.
-It is important for nurses and providers to know the facts about preeclampsia.
-It is also important for nurses to educate the woman so that she can advocate for her care as well.
+Nurses and providers need to know the facts about preeclampsia.
+It is also important for nurses to educate the woman so that she can advocate for her care.

 Select one of the following methods to complete this course.